UKPLab/acl25-nlp-contributions/data/README.md

 ## Taxonomy Overview

 Below, we provide a concise overview of the taxonomy used to categorize the contribution statements.
+For details, please refer to the paper.

 | Category | Description |
 | --- | --- |